A Night in Dieppe

 “Exactly! this is what made her.
 Selfishness is a good thing!”

 It was funny how Maggie inspired this evangelical love.
-There was no sober assessment of her policies in real terms to her devotees, the short/long term impacts, the plus and minus columns.
+There was no sober assessment of her policies in real terms to her supposedly sober-minded devotees, the short and long term impacts, the plus and minus columns.
 She could do no wrong.
-Just by the affected way she spoke, her hairstyle and choice of clothes, let alone her politics, I wasn’t a fan.
-She was not someone I would want to be with if I was stuck in a lift.
+Just by the affected way she spoke, her hairstyle and choice of clothes, let alone her politics, she was not someone I would want to be stuck in a lift with.
 I was deciding how to counter his point when our conversation was interrupted by the shuffling of feet and a new arrival.

 1:00 am

-Out of the darkness, another male of the species appeared, in his late twenties, early thirties, possibly homeless with threadbare clothes, long matted hair.
+Out of the darkness another male of the species appeared, in his late twenties or early thirties, possibly homeless with threadbare clothes, long matted hair.
 He wore national health specs with a broken frame secured with sellotape.
-He nodded hello and sat down on one of the seats opposite, but then realising they were not very comfortable, plonked himself cross-legged on the ground.
+He nodded a hello and sat down on one of the seats opposite, but then realising they were not very comfortable plonked himself crosslegged on the ground.
 He produced a tin of tobacco and some Rizla papers and started rolling a cigarette.

 There were now three of us.
-This was turning into a scene from The Breakfast Club.
-We just needed Molly Ringwall to appear next, which would help the time go quicker as I had a bit of a crush on her.
-She would be followed by Ali Sheedy, who transformed from an emo-goth to a preppy prom queen at the end of the film.
-In the history of celluloid transformations, this was the reverse of Olivia Newton John’s decision to wear leathers and smoke cigarettes at the end of Grease, which had confused the nine-year-old me who saw nothing wrong with her librarian in a cardigan and pleated skirt look.
+This was turning into The Breakfast Club.
+We just needed Molly Ringwall to appear next; and then Ali Sheedy who transformed from an emo-goth to a preppy prom queen, the reverse of Olivia Newton John’s decision to wear leathers and smoke cigarettes at the end of Grease, which had so confused the nine year old me who saw nothing wrong with her pleated skirt.

 “Been better,’ he said, with a roll of his eyes as if to acknowledge our situation.